 - 1 teaspoon salt, + 1 if the cheese is not salty

 - 1/½ cup/ 250 g feta cheese, or cottage, ricotta and similar

 - In a cup combine warm milk, sugar and yeast.
 Stir and cover with tea towel or kitchen paper.
 Let stay for for 5-10 minutes until foamy.

-- When a soft dough forms, cover the bowl with tea towels and leave it in a warm place for 1 h or until it doubles its size.
+- Make a soft dough and leave it in the bowl.
+Cover the bowl with tea towels and leave it in a warm place for 1,5 h or until it doubles its size.

-- Line the bottom of a rectangular baking pan (approximately 19x29 cm) with a sheet of parchment paper.
+- Line the bottom of a rectangular baking pan (approximately 7 x 11 inch or 19x29 cm) with a sheet of parchment paper.

 - Grease your hands with the melted butter and start taking small pieces out of the dough.
 Extend one piece in your hands and put some cheese on top.
 Cover the cheese by folding the dough and then knead the dough in your hands to distribute the cheese around it.
 Extend the dough again and place some more cheese on it.
 Distribute again the cheese into the dough.
 Shape the piece as a ball, grease it well and place it on the prepared pan.

 - Repeat the process until using all the dough and until the pan is filled with tightly arranged dough balls.
 Set aside any leftover cheese and butter.

 - Cover the pan with baking paper and then with tea towels.
 Leave the pan in a warm place for 30-60 minutes until the bread increases its size.